rafk342/blender-export-images-by-object-/README.md

-# blender-export-images-by-object-
+# blender-export-images-by-objects
-saves all textures from all materials of the selected objects in folders with objects names
+Exports textures of selected objects to the folders with the object names